GLOBAL MARKETS-Stocks rise on U.S. data, euro gains on Spain

 By Herbert Lash

-NEW YORK, March 30 (Reuters) - World stocks markets advanced o n F riday, on track to post double-digit gains for the quarter, as reports showing U.S. consumer spending and sentiment on the rise helped buoy stock prices and undercut the desire to hold bonds.
+NEW YORK, March 30 (Reuters) - World equity markets advanced on Friday, on track to end the quarter with double-digit gains, as reports showing the U.S. economy and consumer sentiment still on the road to recovery helped buoy prices.

-Equity, currency and government debt prices initially hovered fairly close to break-even as investors saw some weakness in the U.S. economic data, while developments in Europe kept asset prices at recent range-bound levels.
+The data also lifted safe-haven assets like bonds, while equity, currency and government debt prices hovered fairly close break-even as the U.S. economic data and developments in Europe were not enough to break out of recent range-bound levels.

-While the pace of business activity in the Midwest slowed more than expected in March as employment and new orders dropped from elevated levels, U.S. consumer confidence rebounded to its highest in more than a year this month and consumer spending increased by the most in seven months in February. .

-The data, despite some conflicting signs, kept the economic outlook looking bright.

 Spain presented a budget projected to save more than 27 billion euros in 2012 through spending cuts and revenue increases, while euro zone finance ministers agreed to raise their financial firewall to contain the region’s debt crisis.